-- The department supervisor must complete the following forms and submit to the Work-Study Employment Coordinator, Mrs. Angelique Rodriguez (by Jan.
-20th).
+- The department supervisor must complete the following forms and submit to the Financial Aid Office (email@example.com).
 The following links are available Work Study Request Form and Work Study Job Description and Duty Form

-- Supervisor is responsible to schedule interviews and complete selection process
+- Student applicants will contact hiring supervisor(s) to schedule interviews and complete selection process

-- Start Date is provided after all HR documentation is completed and New Student Employee Orientation has been attended
+- START DATE is provided after all HR documentation is complete and the New Student Work-study Hiring Orientation has been attended

 WHAT TO DO BEFORE THE INTERVIEW:

 - Make arrangements to conduct the interview undisturbed